Syrian rebels fight close to heart of Damascus

-AMMAN Syrian rebels battled President Bashar al-Assad's forces on the edge of central Damascus on Wednesday, opposition activists said, seeking to break through to the heart of the capital.
+AMMAN Syrian rebels battled Bashar al-Assad's forces on the edge of central Damascus on Wednesday, opposition activists said, seeking to break his grip over districts leading to the heart of the capital.

-Their offensive aims to break a stalemate in the city of 2 million people, where artillery and air strikes have prevented rebels entrenched to the east from advancing despite their capture of army fortifications, the activists said.
+Their offensive aims to break a stalemate in the city of two million people, where artillery and air strikes have prevented opposition fighters entrenched to the east from advancing despite their capture of army fortifications, the activists said.

-"We have moved the battle to Jobar," said Captain Islam Alloush of the rebel Islam Brigade.
-The district links rebel strongholds in the suburbs with the central Abbasid Square.
+"We have moved the battle to Jobar," said Captain Islam Alloush of the rebel Islam Brigade, referring to a district which links rebel strongholds in the eastern suburbs with the central Abbasid Square.

-"The heaviest fighting is taking place in Jobar because it is the key to the heart of Damascus," he said.
+"The heaviest fighting is taking place in Jobar because it is the key to the heart of Damascus."

 Assad, battling to crush a 22-month-old uprising in which 60,000 people have died, has lost control of large parts of the country but his forces, backed by air power, have so far kept rebels on the fringes of the capital.

-But Alkhatib gave the Syrian government until Sunday to release all women detainees, otherwise he would regard his offer of dialogue as rejected by Assad.

-"If any woman stays in prison, I consider the regime not responding," BBC Arabic quoted him as saying.

-Meanwhile Syrian state media denied rebel gains in Jobar and said the army had pushed back rebels from the neighbourhood and other parts of the Ghouta area of eastern Damascus.
+State media and pro-Assad websites said rebel fighters were pushed back from Jobar and other parts of the Ghouta area of eastern Damascus.

 "Our noble army is continuing its operations against the terrorists in Irbeen, Zamalka and Harasta and Sbeineh, destroying the criminal lairs," Syrian television said.

-"I don't want to give people false hopes but I think if street fighting reaches central Damascus, the regime will not be able to quell it this time."
+"I don't want to give people false hopes but I think if street fighting reaches central Damascus the regime will not be able to quell it this time," he added.

 A disorganised rebel advance on the city failed last year.
-Ghazi said that this time opposition fighters had established supply lines to support their offensive.
+But this time, he said, opposition fighters had established supply lines to support their offensive.

-The Damascus Media Office, an opposition activists' monitoring group, said 13 people had been killed in fighting in Jobar, while three people had died in army shelling on Thalatheen, a rebellious neighbourhood in southern Damascus.

-The Syrian National Council, an exile opposition group dominated by the Muslim Brotherhood, said Syrian Free Army rebel units were attacking "strategic targets" in Damascus.

 "There is a new strategy, brigades are united.
-What is happening in the field is huge but it is a preparation for bigger operations," said Abu Moaz al-Agha, a leader of the Gathering of Ansar al-Islam, which groups many Islamist units.
+What is happening in the field is huge but it is a preparation for bigger operations," said Abu Moaz al-Agha, a leader and spokesman of the Gathering of Ansar al-Islam which includes many Islamist brigades.

-"Right now we will attack checkpoints especially in Jobar that some time ago seemed impossible to get near to.
+"Right now we will attack checkpoints specially in Jobar that some time ago seemed impossible to come near to.
 We want to shake the regime."

-Abbasid Square and the Fares al-Khoury thoroughfare were closed as fighters attacked roadblocks and fortifications with rocket-propelled grenades and mortars, activists said.
+Authorities in Damascus closed Abbasid Square and the Fares al-Khoury thoroughfare as fighters attacked roadblocks and fortifications with rocket-propelled grenades and mortars, activists said.

 The rebel Liwa al-Islam unit said the operation to enter eastern parts of Damascus aimed to relieve pressure on two large southwestern suburbs that have been under army siege.

-Rebels were also attacking Adra, 17 km (10 miles) northeast of Damascus.
-Video footage purported to show an armoured vehicle in the area being hit by a rocket.
-Thousands of refugees have fled to the town, which is home to Syria's largest prison.
+Rebels were also attacking the town of Adra, 17 km (10 miles) northeast of Damascus.
+Video footage purportedly showed an armoured vehicle in the area being hit by a rocket.
+Thousands of refugees had fled to the town, which is home to Syria's largest prison.

+In Jobar, mosque speakers chanted "God is Greatest" in support of opposition fighters who attacked roadblocks in the neighbourhood, activists said.

+They said tanks stationed on the edge of the central district of Midan, just outside the walls of Old Damascus, shelled southern districts of the city.

-In Palmyra, 220 km (140 miles) northeast of Damascus, on the main road to the oil-producing east, a suicide car bomb struck a military intelligence compound, causing dozens of casualties, opposition campaigners said.
+In Palmyra, 220 km (140 miles) northeast of Damascus, on the main road to the oil-producing east of the country, a suicide car bomb struck a military intelligence compound, causing dozens of casualties, opposition campaigners said.

 A bomb destroyed part of the back wall of the compound near the Roman-era ruins in the city and then a suicide car bomber drove through, detonating the vehicle and destroying parts of the facility, activists in Palmyra said.

-They said it was not immediately clear how many people had been killed in the blast and the clashes that followed.
+They said it was not immediately clear how many people had been killed in the blast and clashes which followed.
 Video footage, which could not be immediately verified, showed a large cloud of thick smoke rising in the city.

 "The first car bomb struck at around six in the morning.
 The second one, which caused the larger explosion, broke through into the compound 10 minutes later," activist Abu al-Hassan said from the city.

-He said tanks in the compound had responded by shelling an adjacent neighbourhood, killing several civilians.
+He said tanks in the compound fired shells in response into an adjacent neighbourhood, killing several civilians.

 Roadblocks across the city also came under attack.